-- Medium growth: assumes 665 net additional JPA in Uttlesford, assuming Stansted Airport achieves its target of 35mppa; and - High growth: assumes 675 net additional JPA in Uttlesford, assuming Stansted Airport achieves 45mppa. - These additional growth scenarios assume an annual uplift apportioned across certain sectors associated with Stansted Airport, such as Air Transport, Business, Professional & Public Services, and Land & Other Transport.
-As the uplift is not applied uniformly across each sector, we do not expect the impact of each scenario on B use class floorspace to be proportional to the net additional JPA projected. - Table 6-4 presents the employment growth associated with the Medium and High growth scenarios.
+- Medium growth: equates to the lower bound of the HJA estimate, equating to 665 net additional JPA in Uttlesford; and - High growth: equates to the upper bound of the HJA estimate, equating to 675 net additional JPA in Uttlesford. - 6.5.3 These additional growth scenarios assume an annual uplift apportioned across certain sectors associated with Stansted Airport, such as Air Transport, Business, Professional & Public Services, and Land & Other Transport.
+As the uplift is not applied uniformly across each sector, we do not expect the impact of each scenario on B use class floorspace to be proportional to the net additional JPA projected. - 6.5.4 Table 6-4 presents the employment growth associated with the Medium and High growth scenarios.